The algebraic degree of sparse polynomial optimization: Introduction

-This work is motivated by the previous example and proves stronger bounds for the algebraic degree of sparse polynomial optimization programs.
-This paper focuses on the following question. \begin{quest} How many smooth critical points does \eqref{POP} have for sparse $\mathbf{F}$? \end{quest}
+Motivated by the previous example, we are interested in obtaining tighter bounds for the algebraic degree of sparse polynomial optimization problems.
+We focus on the following questions. \begin{quest} How many smooth critical points does \eqref{POP} have for sparse $\mathbf{F}$? \end{quest}

 The motivation for \Cref{quest: nr critical pts} is that if we know how many critical points \eqref{POP} has, and we find them all, then we can globally solve \eqref{POP}.
-The only way to \emph{provably} find all smooth critical points is to find all complex solutions of $\mathbf{L}_{\mathrm{F}}$.
+Currently, the only way to \emph{provably} find all smooth critical points is to find all complex zeros of $\mathbf{L}_{\mathrm{F}}$.

 The field of computational algebraic geometry has traditionally been associated with symbolic computations based on Gröbner bases.
 Recent developments in numerical frameworks, such as homotopy continuation \cite{bertini}, provide algorithms that are able to solve problems intractable with symbolic methods.
 Moreover, numerical algorithms can not only provide the floating point approximation of a solution, but also certify that a given approximation represents a unique solution, and provide guarantees for correctness \cite{breiding2021certifying,Rump1999,LeeM2}.
-Therefore, numerical computation can be used to prove lower bounds to the number of solutions.
-However, to guarantee that there are no other roots, one needs an upper bound to $\# \VV(\mathbf{L}_{\mathrm{F}})$, which can be obtained using intersection theory.
+Therefore, numerical computation can be used to prove lower bounds on $\# \VV (\mathbf{L}_{\mathrm{F}})$.
+However, ensuring the absence of additional solutions requires establishing an upper bound, which can be achieved through intersection theory.

 Such an intersection theoretic bound for sparse polynomial systems was given by the celebrated Bernstein-Kouchnirenko-Khovanskii (BKK) theorem.
-BKK theorem relates the number of isolated $\C^*$ zeros to a system of polynomial equations to the mixed volume of the corresponding Newton polytopes (see \Cref{sec: bkk}).
-While their bound is generically tight, we note that the coefficients of the system $\mathbf{L}_{\mathrm{F}}$ are linearly dependent, so a priori it is not clear that the system $\mathbf{L}_{\mathrm{F}}$ is \emph{BKK general}.
-This inspires the second question motivating this work.
+The BKK theorem \cite{bernshtein1979the} relates the number of $\C^* := \C \backslash \{0\}$ zeros of a system of polynomial equations to the mixed volume of their corresponding Newton polytopes (see \Cref{sec: bkk}).
+While the BKK bound is generically tight, we note that the coefficients of the system $\mathbf{L}_{\mathrm{F}}$ are linearly dependent, so a priori it is not clear that the system $\mathbf{L}_{\mathrm{F}}$ has the expected number of solutions.
+This motivates the second question guiding this work. \begin{quest} Is the Lagrange system of \eqref{POP} BKK general? \end{quest}